vnav92/crypto-full-stack-app/README.md

 For the backend portion of the test, use the `/backend` folder.
 We'd like to write some code that achieves the following:

-1. Create a JSON API (REST or GraphQL) using Node.js which will return which cryptocurrency exchange we should use to buy a given amount of Bitcoin to minimise the amount of USD or USDT we'll spend on this trade.
+1. Create a JSON API (REST or GraphQL) using Node.js which will return which cryptocurrency exchange we should use to buy a given amount of Bitcoin to minimize the amount of USD or USDT we'll spend on this trade.

 Example API call (for 1 BTC):